10 Points to Remember

-Official notification can come in written form, via telephone, in person, or through e-mail and should be made with the Office of Student Affairs.
-Once initial contact is made, the Office of Student Affairs will ask the student to complete a withdrawal form.
+Official notification can come in written form, via telephone, in person, or through e-mail and should be made with the Office of Student Success.
+Once initial contact is made, the Office of Student Success will ask the student to complete a withdrawal form.
 The student will also be asked to visit certain offices on campus to complete processes with each.
 This process must also be followed for withdrawal from online courses.

-The Office of Student Affairs will then contact each affected office to provide the official withdrawal date.
+The Office of Student Success will then contact each affected office to provide the official withdrawal date.
 This date will then be used in the refund calculation.
 (See Return of Title IV Funds Policy in the college catalog for more information.)
-No calculation will be required for a withdrawal that occurs after sixty percent of the enrollment period.
+No refund will be required for a withdrawal that occurs after sixty percent of the enrollment period.
 (The Interim enrollment period will be added to the spring semester when appropriate).

 If a student begins but does not complete semester coursework, but does not officially withdraw as described above, they will be considered to have unofficially withdrawn.
 One example of a student who unofficially withdraws could be one who receives only failing grades for a semester.
 The withdrawal date for a federal aid recipient who doesn’t complete any courses, and doesn't official withdrawal, will be the midpoint of the payment period unless a later last day of academically related activity can be documented.
-No refund of federal aid will be calculated for a withdrawal that occurs after sixty percent of the payment period has passed.
+No refund of federal aid will be required for a withdrawal that occurs after sixty percent of the payment period has passed.

 If a student unofficially withdraws, he/she will be fully charged for tuition.
 In addition, any resident student who unofficially withdraws will receive no refund of that semester’s room and board charges.
 If a student left without notification because of circumstances beyond the student’s control, such as those mentioned below, BVU might determine a withdrawal date related to those circumstances.
 In addition, a withdrawal date determination can be appealed for extenuating circumstances such as: